freddyvelarde/dotfiles/arch-installation-guide/README.md

 # Arch Linux installation guide

-> This arch installation guide is custom for my needs
+> This arch installation guide is customized for my needs

 ## Set font and font-size